SecretFox/DressingRoomTweaks/README.md

 # DressingRoomTweaks
 **Features**
-Lets you move left/right dressing room panels, panels must be dragged from the background(not title).
+* Lets you move left/right dressing room panels, panels must be dragged from the background(not title).

-**Keyboard control**
+* Adds Keybinds for browsing the dressing room
+* Adds Favorite and Trash buttons.

+**About: Keybinds**
 * Up/Down to scroll through clothes.
 * Ctrl + Up/Down to change category.
 * Left/Right to cycle through colours.